Web - 6 min read

 1. Definition of real imagery: Original pictures are photographs you take yourself or those taken by a professional photographer for your business use.

 2. Definition of stock photography: Stock images are usually a repository of pre-existing images you can use to select for your website and other marketing projects.
 You can get these online from various stock image sites.
-They are photographs available for license by paying a fee to the artists who produced them and the stock organizations that manage them.
+They are photographs available for license by paying a fee to the artists who produced them and the stock organisations that manage them.
 As the user, you acquire the right to use the images legally in different ways, with the author retaining the copyright of their work.

 Let's look at some benefits and drawbacks of using stock photos and original pictures.